 Take a look at the code above.
 It's fairly short.
 We have a header, two "labels", and two pieces of data.
 One of them is a name: "Joe Burgess" and one is a height in inches "74".
 Let's start playing with this to see if we can modify the name and height.

 Let's do a quick review of how to select elements on the screen.
 First, right click and choose inspect.
 Then select "Console".
 Finally, remember to change your console to the CodePen by selecting the drop down that says

 top and changing it to "CodePen Preview".

 id so we need to begin our selector with the

 # character.
-Last, the command to select something is
+Therefore, the command to select this element is

 document.querySelector('#name').
 Write that into your console, press Enter and you should get the "Joe Burgess" element.

 I'll leave the next one up to you.
 Go through the same process and then come out on the other end with the appropriate

 Now let's write the JS code in the CodePen to save these selectors into a variable.
 Variables are just like they were in algebra class.
 They are simply names for any sort of data.
 You can re-set them to something else as much as you'd like.
 In this case, click the JS tab of the CodePen and then type: